sparkyvxcx/Shellcode64/MSF-Shellcode.md

-**Note:** Before launch gdb, I do recommand to use some handy tools to boost this analysis process, cause constantly typing `disassemble` or `x/gbwx $esp/$eip/...` hunts my finger.
+**Note:** Before launch gdb, I do recommend to use some handy tools to boost this analysis process, cause constantly typing `disassemble` or `x/gbwx $esp/$eip/...` hunts my finger.
 For example, gdb pwn dev extensions like [pwndbg](https://github.com/pwndbg/pwndbg) or [gef](https://github.com/hugsy/gef), both were very fine gdb plug-in which can give you a colorful prompt at each breakpoint or interrupt your encontered, containing detailed information like register value, stack layout, etc. In this case, I use pwndbg to help me dissect functonality of msf shellcode.